Reggio Emilia: Climate

-The climate in Reggio Emilia is temperate continental, with hot rather moist summers (the temperatures can sometimes rise above 35 °C) (95 °F) and fairly frigid winters with frequent frosts (the temperatures can go below -10 °C) (14 °F).
-Precipitations are evenly distributed all year long, but October, November and April are the most rainy months, while July and January are the most arid.
-In the city snow rarely accumulates, even though it snows almost every year, due to the rather high temperatures.
+The climate in Reggio Emilia is temperate continental, with hot, rather moist summers.
+The temperature can sometimes rise above 35 °C (95 °F).
+Winters are fairly frigid, with frequent frosts and the temperature may go below -10 °C (14 °F).
+April, October and November are the rainiest months, while January and July are the driest, though precipitation is generally evenly distributed throughout the year.
+Due to rather high temperatures, snow rarely accumulates in the city, despite consistent annual snowfall.

 During autumn and winter it is very common, especially in the areas outside the city, to encounter very thick fog, although it is less frequent than in the past.
 Other meteorological phenomena that can be expected in the area are rain, freezing rain during winter, and hail during summer and rarely in the spring.

 The area is not particularly windy and there are often days of total calm, especially during the anticyclonic phases in winter, while spring is more windy.
 The most intense winds are the ones blowing from northeast (Bora) or from southwest (Libeccio).
 The latter, during its descent from the Northern Apennines, sometimes tends to become a downslope wind and thus is very dry and hot.
 Rarely, Foehn wind from the Alps can reach Reggio Emilia from the northwest.
 In the city, the average annual high temperature is 18 °C, the annual low temperature is 9 °C, and the annual precipitation is 700 mm.